GennadyGS/CubeSharp/CubeSharp.md

 | Customer D | 60  |
 | Total      | 235 |

-We can generalize this code snippet to reusable method by extracting `cubeResult` and `columnDimensionNumber` parameters:
+You can generalize this snippet into a reusable method by extracting `cubeResult` and `columnDimensionNumber` as parameters:

 ```csharp
 IDictionary<string, object?> GetTableBodyColumns<TIndex, T>(